The Stone City Art Colony and School 1932-1933

 Among the students, Francis Robert White sparked a small revolt over Wood’s leadership style and broke with the colony, bringing a small group of students with him.
 These artists would later form the Cooperative Mural Painters Group and paint the WPA-sponsored [TRAP division] mural at the Cedar Rapids’ federal courthouse, a highly controversial project later destroyed via a court order.

 In the midst of dire economics, the colony’s income relied upon student tuition and board for its expenses.
 The 1932 session proved a resounding success but lost money.
-With an expanded eight-week session (Tuesday, June 27 to Tuesday, August 22), hopes were high for additional enrollment and recouping some costs.
+With an expanded eight-week session (Tuesday, June 27 to Tuesday, August 22, 1933), hopes were high for additional enrollment and recouping some costs.
 Appointed faculty returned for a second year to a group of over 100 students.
+The program was accredited by Coe College in Cedar Rapids and sponsored by the Little Gallery and the Iowa Artists Club.
 However, unable to become self-sufficient with such a large student body, the colony was forced to close in August 1933 for financial reasons.
 Debts were settled at three-fourths of value; the colony’s property owner, Frank Nissen, father-in-law to poet Paul Engle, donated $150 towards settling rent fees.
 The wagons became chicken coops for local farmers; the mansion would become Paul Engle’s summer home and be destroyed in a tragic November 1963 fire.
-At 1933’s summer’s end, Grant Wood had been appointed a professor in the art department of the University of Iowa.
+Grant Wood would soon be appointed an instructor in the art department of the University of Iowa and assume leadership of all Iowa Works Progress Administration (WPA) projects.
 The grand experiment had ended, and Stone City had come alive for a brief time, reaching national prominence.
-By the second summer, the program was accredited by Coe College in Cedar Rapids and sponsored by the Little Gallery and the Iowa Artists Club.

 Brigham, Johnson.
 "John Aloysius Green."
 From Iowa: Its History and Its Foremost Citizens. (v.3) Chicago: S.J.
 Clarke Publishing, 1916.